Madison Chock: 2022–23 season: World champion and third Four Continents title

 Entering the Grand Prix Final in Turin perceived to be on the back foot against top-seeded Canadians Gilles/Poirier and Italian champions Guignard/Fabbri.
 However, they performed well in the rhythm dance, finishing in second place and only 0.44 points behind Gilles/Poirier.
 Chock remarked, "based on how the season has been so far, we are just really proud of how much work we accomplished in such a short amount of time."
 They were second in the free dance as well, finishing 3.70 points behind Gilles/Poirier and winning their fourth Grand Prix Final silver, which Chock called "everything we hoped it would be for where we have been and the amount of work we’ve put in since Skate America and NHK."

 Heavy favourites going into the 2023 U.S. Championships, Chock/Bates successfully defended their title, winning a second consecutive and fourth overall national gold medal together.

-With rivals Gilles/Poirier absent from the 2023 Four Continents Championships due to Gilles' requiring an appendectomy, Chock/Bates entered the event as heavy favourites for their third title.
+With rivals Gilles/Poirier absent from the 2023 Four Continents Championships due to Gilles' requiring an appendectomy (which was later revealed to be an ovarian cancer related operation), Chock/Bates entered the event as heavy favourites for their third title.
 They won the rhythm dance with a personal best 87.67, albeit with second-place Fournier Beaudry/Sørensen unexpectedly close behind with 86.28.
 They won the free dance by a wider margin of over five points, taking the gold medal again and setting new personal bests in the segment and overall.
 Bates reflected on their victories at Four Continents, saying "the first time we were very surprised we won.
 The second time we won, we didn't skate our best.
 And today, I think, was the right mix of feeling really prepared, skating really well, and still being surprised."

 Going into the 2023 World Championships, Chock/Bates were perceived to have reestablished themselves as the title frontrunners, with Guignard/Fabbri and a returning Gilles/Poirier their main challengers.
 In the rhythm dance, they set a new personal best score of 91.94 to finish in first place in the segment, more than three points clear of the Italians in second.
 Despite Chock falling at the end of their free dance, they won that segment as well, setting a new personal best in that segment and overall in the process.
 Chock and Bates won their first World title, becoming only the second American team to do so, after Davis and White.
 With Guignard/Fabbri and Gilles/Poirier joining them on the podium, all the ice dance medalists were aged 30 or over for the first time in the history of the event.

 Chock/Bates finished the season at the World Team Trophy, winning the rhythm dance with a new world record score.
 They set world records in the free dance and total score as well.
 Chock said she was pleased to have performed so well after the difficulties in the free dance at the World Championships.
 Team USA won the gold medal.